Commutative algebras of series: Rational series

 {\bf (C)}.
 The disadvantage of the algebraic class is that it is not directly amenable to algorithmic manipulation.
 For this reason, one introduces an automaton model recognising the same class.
-This automaton will be in fact the same as weighted automata, however we present it differently to better align with the rest of the paper.
-A \emph{linear term} over a set of variables $X$ is built from variables and constructors corresponding to the vector space operations (where $x \in X$ and $c \in \Q$):
+Corresponding to rational series one has weighted automata, however we present it differently to better align with the rest of the paper.
+A \emph{linear term} over a set of variables $X$ is built from constructors corresponding to the vector space operations,

+Note that $x + y$, $(x + y) + 0$, and $y + x$ are pairwise different terms.
 Since series form a $\Q$-vector space, we can quotient linear terms by the axioms of $\Q$-vector spaces.
 The resulting equivalence classes are homogeneous polynomials over $X$ of degree one, denoted $\Lin X$.
-A \emph{linear automaton} is a tuple $\AA = \tuple{X, F, \Delta}$ where $X$ is a set of \emph{variables}, $F : X \to \Q$ is the \emph{output function}, and $\Delta : \Sigma \to X \to \Lin X$ is the \emph{transition function}.
+A \emph{linear automaton} is a tuple $\AA = \tuple{\Sigma, X, F, \Delta}$ where $\Sigma$ is a finite alphabet of \emph{input symbols}, $X$ is a set of \emph{variables}, $F : X \to \Q$ is the \emph{output function}, and $\Delta : \Sigma \to X \to \Lin X$ is the \emph{transition function}.
 A linear automaton is \emph{finite-variable} if $X$ is a finite set.
 The transition function $\Delta_a$ ($a \in \Sigma$) and the output function $F$ are extended to all terms by linearity.
-Given an initial term $u \in \Lin X$, the automaton recognises the unique series $\Asem \AA u : \series \Q \Sigma$ coinductively defined by
+Given an initial term $u \in \Lin X$, the automaton recognises the unique series $\Asem \AA u \in \series \Q \Sigma$ coinductively defined by

-These definitions are best illustrated by an example. \begin{example}[Fibonacci automaton] Consider the linear automaton $\AA = \tuple{X, F, \Delta}$ over two variables $X = \set{x, y}$ \st